meltoner/agrofelis/README.md

 The technologies that could be incorporated on an Public Safety Vehicle could include applications like
 - Fire fighting Gear Carrier
 - Water Cannon Base
-- Tethered Drone Base & Power Hub, for Survailance and Communications in large area fires
+- Tethered Drone Base & Power Hub, for Surveilance and Communications in large area fires
+- Sensor Suite for patrolling and surveilance

 The potential of having the ability to produce an open soursed Base Robotic Vehicle for a variety of applications and tools offers significant versatility.

 ## The Project

-The Chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choise of suspension and wheels, and of course size is expected to vary, so the project's focus is the open source programmable remote control system that can migrate in various mechanical platforms either for motion control or for implement control while having programmable capability for automation and retaining the possibility for precision farming applications.
+The Chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choise of suspension and wheels, and of course size is expected to vary, so the project doesn't focus on the chassis since it is assumed that there will be different designs rather it is the open source programmable system that can migrate in various mechanical platforms either for motion control or for implement control while having programmable capability for automation and retaining the possibility for precision applications that is the core.

 The chassis implemented for the project is an iron bar welded chassis with detachable components, which is capable of carrying 250 kilos of payload with no suspension for cost reduction.
 A four wheel drive system is employed with energy efficient in-hub motors that are dynamically controlled using feadback sensors in real time.
 The steering system is composed of two independent linear actuators driven with mechanical and energy monitoring sensors.